Pulsar7/CatchMe/README.md

 # "Catch-Me"

 Catch your friends with your phone using GPS and TCP sockets.
-The App connects to a socket-server which hosts and handles all the games.
-The server communicates with the client using a [**256-AES-Encryption**](https://www.tutorialspoint.com/cryptography_with_python/cryptography_with_python_modules_of_cryptography.htm).
-The Server does not save personal data of the clients and there is no need of an account.

 ## <code>Is still in progress.</code>